 Xandria‘s then front woman Lisa Middelhauve or Lisa Schaphaus aptly interprets a number of tracks that range from Gothic Metal to Folk Rock.
-And which renders this album very interesting to listen to.
-Albeit she needs to work on the English pronunciation of some of the texts.
+And this makes it an interesting listen.
+Albeit, she needs to work on the English pronunciation of some of the texts.
 Kind of makes me grind my teeth.
 Lisa – by the way – left the band in 2008, which led to an impressive and somewhat confusing succession of different front ladies with Lisa sometimes in the middle of it again.
 She also signed up with gigs like Whyzdom, Serenity and – interestingly – Delain for some European shows in 2011.

-I really like the variety of styles in this album.
-From rock metal hard in the beginning to mystical and then again folksy in some parts.
+But if push comes to shove, I really like the variety of styles in this album.
+From rock metal hard in the beginning, to mystical and then again folksy in some parts.
 THIS is what we are looking for!
 The album starts out with some sort of an intro called … India that is speedy and metal (Xandria style) at the same time.

-India manages to grab your attention straight away.
+India clearly is an attention-getter, too.
 This is not very often the case by the way of intros.
-And yes, I know that you metal purists out there think that this new style is for girls or worse, but you know what?
+And yes, I know that you metal purists out there think that Xandria‘s new style is for girls or worse.
+But you know what?
 Yes, some of the metal edge disappeared.
 But so what.
 Different style, seemingly for a different audience altogether.

 Now and Forever continues in the synthesized style of this band with a few metal parts in there.
-I really like that one in somewhat of a geeky way.
+I really like that one in somewhat of a geeky kind of way.
 What really and always gets my attention all the time is Black & Silver.
 Not sure why, but it has somewhat of a mystical quality to it.
 The female power kind of thing?
-Well, well.
+Well, perhaps so, perhpas not..

 The ballads Like a Rose on the Grave of Love and Dancer are very well executed.
-Beautiful songs – slow ballads giving a good contrast to the rest of the delivery.
-Interestingly the outro is again one of the more rocky and metally pieces of this here bag of wonders.
+Beautiful songs, these slow ballads giving a good contrast to the rest of the delivery.
+Interestingly the outro is again one of the more rocky and metal-laden pieces of this here bag of wonders.
 Together with most of the bombast to be found in this album.

-On the negative side – and this is a pity – is the impression that the vocalist’s performance often seems to be drowned out by the many elements in this jumble of musical instruments.
+On the negative side lurks this impression that the vocalist’s performance often seems to be drowned out by the many elements in this jumble of musical instruments.
 And this is a pity, because Lisa’s voice nicely complements the style.
-And this fact renders the overall performance a bit monotone at times.
+And this fact renders the overall performance a bit monotonous at times.
 With the effect that sometimes their tune comes across as flat and not very pronounced in volume.

 Get dat tune: